Outdoor Fun

 The beach along Mustang Island. credit: Catherine Parker

-With miles of beaches along the Texas Gulf Coast, the beach is a popular destination in Texas.
-From east near Beaumont to South Padre island, Texas offers lots of room.
-One of the top beach areas in Texas is Port Aransas, especially for families.
+With good year-round weather, heading to the beach is one of the top things to do in Texas.
+It offers miles of beaches along the Texas Gulf Coast from near Beaumont to South Padre Island.
+For one of the top beach areas in Texas, consider Port Aransas, especially for families.
 From beach combing, surfing, boating and even birding, Port Aransas features lots of outdoor activities.
-Paired with the nearby Corpus Christi, the area offers museums and one of the top aquariums in Texas.
+Add the attractions in nearby Corpus Christi; the area offers museums and one of the top aquariums in Texas.
 Here are the top things to do at Port Aransas with kids.

-Top Things to do at Port Aransas with Kids
+9 Top Things to Do at Port Aransas with Kids

 • Visit a National Seashore